ethereum/ethereum-org-website/src/content/desci/index.md

   </tr>

    <tr>
-   <td>Sharing the full research, including unsuccessful efforts and data generated along the way
+   <td>Sharing all of the research, including the data that was generated from the unsuccessful efforts by design of having all steps on-chain.
    </td>
-   <td>Publication bias towards sharing mainly successful research experiments.
+   <td>Publication bias means that researchers are more likely to share experiments that had successful results if.
    </td>
   </tr>